zincsearch/zincsearch-docs/docs/ZincObserve/index.md

 Elasticsearch is a general purpose search engine which can be used app search or log search.
 ZincObserve is built specifically for log search.
 If you are looking for a lightweight alternative of Elasticsearch then you should take a look at ZincSearch.

 ZincObserve does not rely on indexing of the data.
-It stores unindexed data in compressed format in local disk or object store in parquet columnar format.
-This allows for much lower compute requirement during data ingestion and very high compression rates resulting in ~140x lower storge cost.
+It stores un-indexed data in compressed format in local disk or object store in parquet columnar format.
+This allows for much lower compute requirement during data ingestion and very high compression rates resulting in ~140x lower storage cost.
 No indexing of data means that full scan searches may be slower than Elasticsearch but should still be fast due to multiple other techniques like partitioning and caching.
 [Uber found 80% of queries in their production environment to be aggregation queries](https://www.uber.com/en-IN/blog/logging/) and columnar data storage of ZincObserve means that aggregation queries will typically be much faster than Elasticsearch.

 Below is the result when we sent real life log data from our kubernetes cluster to both Elasticsearch and ZincObserve using fluentbit.
 This only pertains to storage.
 Cost of EBS volume is [8 cents/GB/Month (GP3)](https://aws.amazon.com/ebs/pricing/), cost of s3 is [2.3 cents/GB/month](https://aws.amazon.com/s3/pricing/).
 In HA mode in Elasticsearch you generally have 1 primary node and 2 replicas.
 You don't need to replicate s3 for data durability/availability as [AWS redundantly stores your objects on multiple devices across a minimum of three Availability Zones (AZs) in an Amazon S3 Region](https://aws.amazon.com/s3/faqs/).